-GGC Housing is designed to develop, provide and assess programs and services that provide students with opportunities for holistic development in a living and learning environment.
+Student Housing and Residential Education is designed to develop, provide and assess programs and services that provide students with opportunities for holistic development in a living and learning environment.

-It is the responsibility of the student resident to read and understand the materials and directions in their housing agreement, the Community Guide: Housing Policies and Procedures (PDF), GGC Student Handbook and Student Code of Conduct as well as official emails, posters, policy changes or written/verbal correspondence issued by GGC Housing or its agents.
+It is the responsibility of the student resident to read and understand the materials and directions in their housing agreement, the Community Guide: Housing Policies and Procedures (PDF), and the GGC Student Code of Conduct and Student Handbook (PDF) as well as official emails, posters, policy changes or written/verbal correspondence issued by Student Housing and Residential Education or its agents.

 Download the entire GGC Housing Policies and Procedures Guide (PDF).